sigilante/Deseret-OCR/README.txt

-All images of glyphs are 0.736, with variable width BoM pages downloaded from archive.org as .JP2
+All images of glyphs are 0.736 in, with variable width BoM pages downloaded from archive.org as .JP2
 Opened in Adobe Photoshop and sliced, renamed, and saved as individual .PNG BoM Scan Pages Used for initial character sampling